ngi-nix/ngipkgs/infra/README.md

 ## Using `makemake` as a remote build machine

-If you're a participant of [Summer of Nix](https://github.com/ngi-nix/summer-of-nix), you can use `makemake` as a [remote build](https://nix.dev/manual/nix/stable/advanced-topics/distributed-builds) host.
+If you're a participant of [Summer of Nix](https://github.com/ngi-nix/summer-of-nix), you can use `makemake` as a remote build machine.
+Read the tutorial on [setting up distributed builds](https://nix.dev/tutorials/nixos/distributed-builds-setup) for details.

-To get access to `makemake`, open a Pull Request where you add your public SSH key to the `remotebuild` list in `ssh-keys.nix`.
+To get access to `makemake`, open a pull request where you add your public SSH key to the [`remotebuild`](./keys/remotebuild) directory.
 Once your change is merged and deployed, you can verify you can access the remote store with `nix store ping --store ssh-ng://remotebuild@makemake.ngi.nixos.org`.
-For more information on remote builds, please consult the [nix documentation](https://nix.dev/manual/nix/stable/advanced-topics/distributed-builds).